Cultural Facilities Fund

-You do not need approval from Mass Cultural Council after submitting the Intent to Apply to continue with the full application.
+You do not need approval from Mass Cultural Council to continue with the application.
 Mass Cultural Council staff will contact you if any eligibility issues are identified.

-- Complete the online application, including any updates or changes to the organization information in your user profile and the Project Information tab.
+- Complete the online application, including any updates or changes to the organization information in your user profile.